appsinacup/godot-rapier-physics/README.md

     - [Rapier Physics 2D](https://store.godotengine.org/asset/appsinacup/rapier-physics-2d-fast-version-with-parallel-simd-solver/)
     - [Rapier Physics 3D](https://store.godotengine.org/asset/appsinacup/rapier-physics-3d-fast-version-with-parallel-simd-solver/)

-    Note: There is now a single build per dimension.
-It runs the parallel SIMD solver *and* is cross platform deterministic — as of Rapier 0.35 the two are no longer mutually exclusive, so the separate slower deterministic build is gone.
+    Note: There is a single build per dimension.
+It runs the parallel SIMD solver and is cross platform deterministic.

 - Manual: Download the [latest github release](https://github.com/appsinacup/godot-rapier-physics/releases/latest) and move only the `addons` folder into your project `addons` folder.